jrenaud90/CyRK/Documentation/Advanced CySolver.md

 from CyRK cimport cysolve_ivp, WrapCySolverResult, DiffeqFuncType, MAX_STEP, CySolveOutput, PreEvalFunc

 cdef void pendulum_diffeq(double* dy_ptr, double t, double* y_ptr, char* args_ptr, PreEvalFunc pre_eval_func) noexcept nogil:
-    # Arguments are passed in as a void pointer to preallocated and instantiated memory.
+    # Arguments are passed in as char pointers.
-    # This memory could be stack or heap allocated.
-If it is not valid then you will run into seg faults.
+    # These point to preallocated and instantiated memory in the CySolver class that is filled with user-provided data.

+    # The user can then recast the generic char pointers back to original format of args_ptr.
+In this case, an array of doubles.
+    # Seg faults will occur if this function recasts to the incorrect type.
     cdef double* args_dbl_ptr = <double*>args_ptr
     cdef double l = args_dbl_ptr[0]
     cdef double m = args_dbl_ptr[1]